GlobalParametrics/GPDataSources/README.md

 - [WRF-ARW](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) (WX): Global climate forecast model developed by NCAR, NCEP, and AFWA and implemented by Enki Research and Global Parametrics.
 Covers the time period from 1960 to Present.
 Daily data.
 - Fea (TC): Parametric tropical cyclone hazard (wind, precipitation, storm surge, wave), damage, and economic loss models developed by Enki Research and implemented by Global Parametrics.
 - Beria (EQ): Parametric earthquake hazard (pga), damage, and economic loss models developed by Enki Research and implemented by Global Parametrics.
- - [GEM-OQ](https://www.globalquakemodel.org/) Parametric earthquake hazard (pga, sa) model developed by the Global Earthquake Model and implemented by Global Parametrics.
+ - [GEM-OQ](https://www.globalquakemodel.org/) (EQ): Parametric earthquake hazard (pga, sa) model developed by the Global Earthquake Model and implemented by Global Parametrics.
 - Macha (EX): Global exposure dataset for risk modeling developed by Enki Research and implemented by Global Parametrics.
 - Lachesis (EX): Global high-resolution exposure dataset developed by Enki Research and implemented by Global Parametrics.